kk-spartans/scholars-cup/08 - Reliving It Up/07 - Preserving life for the future — seeds, samples, and survival.md

  - Has atleast one star and has commits after 02/02/2019
  - Has atleast 250 starts (includes gh-pages and binaries >100KB for these)

-Each repo was TARed, and put into 186 QR encoded, compressed, Piql
+Each repo was TARed, and put into 186 QR encoded, compressed, Piql film reels